 What is the relationship between Christianity and ecology?
 How have various aspects of Christian thought and theology contributed to the present ecological crisis?
 In what ways might Christian thought and practice help to heal our present crisis?
 By focusing both on the scriptural, theological, and spiritual background as well as on recent articles and monographs, this course seeks to provide students with an introduction to the way that Christian thinkers have responded to the current concern over the human relationship to the Creation in order to come to a fuller understanding of some of the spiritual, philosophical, social and economic forces which have shaped that relationship and to re-imagine how the Christian wisdom tradition might contribute to answering the pressing ecological concerns of our time.

-Upon learning about the multiple and interlocking crises facing the Earth community, including mass extinction, global climate change, freshwater depletion, and forest destruction, many students ask "But what can I do?"
-This course is dedicated to providing the tools and support for you to answer that question in the way most harmonious with your own unique gifts.
-During the spring semester, students complete 100 hours of service at a community organization, and will meet five times as a group to discuss their field work and their insights about the implementation of ecological theory and practice in the larger San Francisco Bay Area community.
+Upon learning about the multiple and interlocking crises facing the Earth community, including mass extinction, global climate change, freshwater depletion, and forest destruction, many students ask, "But what can I do?"
+This course is dedicated to providing the tools and support to answer that question in the way that is most harmonious with your unique gifts.
+During the spring semester, students complete 100 hours of service at a community organization, and meet five times as a group to discuss their field work and their insights about the implementation of ecological theory and practice in the larger San Francisco Bay Area community.

 Poets, novelists, and writers of epic literature are among our finest philosophers, for they present penetrating metaphysical principles within the dramatic and concrete actions of particular characters in context.
 This course is a journey through Earth's literary cosmologies, stretching from the earliest epics to the literature of the 21st century.

-The purpose of this course is both to introduce and to deepen student's awareness of important work within the growing field of environmental philosophy.
+This course seeks to introduce and to deepen students' awareness of important work within the growing field of environmental philosophy.
 Although environmental philosophy is sometimes treated as if it were reducible to environmental ethics, the questions raised by the ecological crisis go beyond the merely ethical and prompt us to consider many of our deepest philosophical accounts and commitments.
-Throughout this course, students engage with the way a diverse set of environmental philosophers have sought to employ and sometimes to revise metaphysical, phenomenological, and epistemological issues in the light of green concerns.
-The course begins by considering the historical background to the emergence of environmental philosophy and then moves on to consider the state of the field in recent decades.
+Throughout this course, students study the ways a diverse environmental philosophers have sought to employ and sometimes to revise metaphysical, phenomenological, and epistemological issues in the light of green concerns.
+The course begins by considering the historical background of the emergence of environmental philosophy, then moves on to consider the state of the field in recent decades.
 Works emerging from within analytic, continental, and process/pragmatist traditions are considered, as are key works from within the philosophical sides of both deep ecology and ecofeminism.

 Scholarship that crosses disciplinary boundaries requires a unique set of tool and strategies.
-This course is devoted to exploring theoretical and methodological lenses that allow rigorous, imaginative, and sympathetic engagement with interlocutors from the diverse fields represented in the Ecology, Spirituality, and Religion concentration.
-Following a historical and critical introduction to the field of Religion and Ecology, we investigate a range of methodological approaches, and conclude with the application of these approaches to specific ecological case studies.
+This course is devoted to exploring theoretical and methodological lenses that allow rigorous, imaginative, and sympathetic engagement with interlocutors from the diverse fields represented in the Ecology, Spirituality, and Religion program.
+Following a historical and critical introduction to the field of religion and ecology, we investigate a range of methodological approaches, and conclude with the application of these approaches to specific ecological case studies.

-The purpose of this course is to help you discover and consolodate what you have learned during your time in PCC/ESR: you will re-cover both the content of the knowledge you have gained, and your process of knowing - the sources of your epistemology.
-In this course, you will develop your unique perspective and your ability to build metaphors bridging various realms of knowledge.
-The course is structured as an excavation of your journey through PCC/ESR.
+This course helps students discover and consolidate what they have learned during their studies.
+As a student, you will re-cover both the content of the knowledge you have gained and you process of knowing, that is, the sources of your epistemology.
+You will develop your unique perspective and your ability to build metaphors bridging various realms of knowledge.
 Practicing metacognition, or knowing what you know, will help you prepare for life after graduation.
-You will reflect upon your work and create several culminating projects designed to help you summarize, integrate, and refine your knowledge and experience to prepare for life after graduation.
-As process and product of this work, you will1) write several short papers, 2) give several short presentations in class, and 3) write a final paper that synthesizes the various strands of your research and development, and 4) give a final presentation to an assembly of faculty, students, and invited guests on the last day of the course.
+You will reflect upon your work and create several culminating projects designed to help you summarize, integrate, and refine your knowledge and experience.
+As process and product of this work, you will: write several short papers; give several short presentations in class; write a final paper that synthesizes the various strands of your research and development; and, on the last day of the course, give a final presentation to an assembly of faculty, students, and invited guests.

 This course will join the study of karma to the biographies and autobiographies of individuals who were influential in the 20th century and whose lives reveal an ideal blend of thinking, writing, spiritual striving, and activism.
 The class will attempt to find critical destiny moments in the lives of each individual studied.
 The final paper will be a 30-page spiritual–intellectual autobiography.

-Ancient spiritual wisdom and contemporary scientific findings both refute Descartes' assertion that nonhuman animals are automatons devoid of consciousness or feeling.
-Nonetheless, the view of animals as machines undergirds many of our modern practices, such as factory farming and animal experimentation.
-Beyond practices that impose harm on particular animals, human misapprehension of interconnection has allowed the reduction of the richness and diversity of other forms of life.
-This accelerating biodiversity loss has been identified as a scientific problem of great urgency.
-Nonhuman and human life are inextricably interdependent.
-Interdependence includes the profound influence of diverse life on human systems of thought, including aesthetics, symbolism, communication, and spirituality.
-How can we expand our philosophical frameworks to encompass the interrelationships among humans, animals, and the biosphere?
+Biodiversity loss has been identified as a scientific problem of great urgency.
+Further, nonhuman and human life are inextricably interdependent.
+Interdependence includes the profound influence of diverse life on human systems of thought-including aesthetics, symbolism, communication, and spirituality.
+How can we expand our philosophical frameworks to encompass the interrelationships among humans, animals and the biosphere?
 How can we extend frameworks of justice to include nonhuman beings?
-What is the relationship between sexism, racism, and "speciesism"?
-How can we better align our spiritual, philosophical, and ecological wisdom with our actual practices toward other species?
+What is the relationship between sexism, racism and speciesism?
+How can we better align our spiritual, philosophical and ecological wisdom with our actual practices toward other species?